6 Making High-Quality Tables

 )

-What we end up with is values formatted as dollars, with a thousands-place comma automatically added by fmt_currency() to make the values even easier to read.
+This produces values formatted as dollars.
+The fmt_currency() function automatically adds a thousands-place comma to make the values even easier to read (Figure 5.8).

 table_whole_numbers %>%